mslonik/Hotstrings/README.md

 # *Hotstrings* application
-Written in [AutoHotkey][] application *Hotstrings*  with many useful features:
+Written in [AutoHotkey][] script language, application *Hotstrings*  has many useful features:

 - quick text replacement aka hotstrings;

     *short alphanumeric strings (aka triggerstrings) are used to automatically replace long alphanumeric strings (aka hotstrings)*;
 - defined hotstrings are operating system wide;

-    *it means that can be triggered in any text / edit window, in any application*;
+    *it means that can be triggered in any text / edit window, in any application; runs on Microsoft Windows family operating systems;*
 - GUI (Graphical User Interface);

     *for easy definition and/or edition of hotstrings*;